SUV: Government regulations

 In the United States, many government regulations simply have categories for "off-highway vehicles" which are loosely defined and often result in SUVs (along with pick-up trucks and minivans) being classified as light trucks.
-For example, Corporate Average Fuel Economy (CAFE) regulations previously included "permit greater cargo-carrying capacity than passenger carrying volume" in the definition for trucks, resulting in SUVs being classified as light trucks.
+For example, corporate average fuel economy (CAFE) regulations previously included "permit greater cargo-carrying capacity than passenger carrying volume" in the definition for trucks, resulting in cars with removable rear seats, like the PT Cruiser, being classified as light trucks.

 This classification as trucks allowed SUVs to be regulated less strictly than passenger cars under the Energy Policy and Conservation Act for fuel economy, and the Clean Air Act for emissions.
 However, from 2004 onwards, the United States Environmental Protection Agency (EPA) began to hold sport utility vehicles to the same tailpipe emissions standards as cars for criteria pollutants, though not greenhouse gas emissions standards as they were not set until 2010.
-In 2011, the CAFE regulations were changed to classify small, two-wheel drive SUVs as passenger cars.
+In 2011, the CAFE regulations were changed to classify small, two-wheel-drive SUVs as passenger cars.

 However, the licensing and traffic enforcement regulations in the United States vary from state to state, and an SUV may be classified as a car in some states but as a truck in others.
 For industry production statistics, SUVs are counted in the light truck product segment.

 In India, all SUVs are classified in the "Utility Vehicle" category per the Society of Indian Automobile Manufacturers (SIAM) definitions and carry a 27% excise tax.
 Those that are 4 m long, have a 1500 cc engine or larger, along with 170 mm of ground clearance, are subject to a 30% excise duty.

 In Australia, SUV sales were helped by having lower import duties than passenger cars.
 Up until January 2010, SUVs were subject to a 5% import tariff, compared with 10% for passenger cars.

+Higher parking fee

+In February 2024, voters in Paris mandated a triple parking charge rate for SUVs, citing environmental impact and street capacity; this followed similar decisions in Lyon and Tübingen with similar ordinances being considered by London, Brussels and Amsterdam.